Chapters | Links |

 95 #130

-With her keen interest in botany, Oy was forever examining trailside plants.
-We felt that she, Christiaan, Chombi & Chimed Gompo were the only expedition members who had our well-being at heart.
-It was becoming increasingly obvious that Ian & Hamid had a different agenda that didn’t include us and that they weren’t sharing.
+With her keen interest in botany, Oy Kanjanavanit is forever examining trailside plants.
+We feel that she, Christiaan Kuypers, Chombi & Chimed Gompo are the only expedition members who have our well-being at heart.
+It is becoming increasingly obvious that Ian Baker and Hamid Sardar have a different agenda they aren't sharing - the one that doesn't include us.

 95 #131